Block settlement: German

 German settlement began in the prairie provinces in the 1890s and continued until the 1920s during the homesteading period.
 Some also came to the region after the end of World War II.
 Canadians of German ethnicity remain numerous in the prairie provinces.
 Most of these settlers were Catholics and Lutherans, with minorities of Mennonites and Baptists.

 German colonies

-St. Joseph's Colony (Katharinental) was established from 1886-1904 in southern Saskatchewan.
+St. Joseph's Colony (Katharinental) was established from 1886 to 1904 in southern Saskatchewan.